Status-seeking luxury-brand buyers and frugal environmentalists rarely find themselves lumped into the same category.

 But both groups tend to see the value of the cars they prefer plunge dramatically, according to a recent analysis by iSeeCars.

-The car search engine says luxury sedans make up 6 of the 10 vehicles with the highest depreciation rates from their original value.
+The online automotive search engine and research website says luxury sedans make up 6 of the 10 vehicles with the highest depreciation rates from their original value.

 Meanwhile, being friendly to the Earth can be hostile to your wallet, according to the rankings.
 Four alternative-fuel vehicles also had the dubious honor of making the list.